Thinkful-Ed/starter-node-express-postgresql/README.md

 # Starter code: Node.js, Express, & PostgreSQL

-This starter code is intended to be run for the Node.js, Express, & PostgreSQL module in the Thinkful curriculum.
+This starter code is intended to be run for the Node.js, Express, & PostgreSQL module in the Chegg Skills curriculum.

 ## Existing files